Lexis+ International & Comparative Law

 Treatises & Practice Guides:

 The best resources with legal analysis of international and comparative law will be located by selecting the "International Materials" link and then "Treatises".
-You will also find about 75 Multi-National Treatises.
+There are a number of treatises arranged by country plus about 75 Multi-National Treatises.
 These multi-national treatises may be your best resource available on Westlaw.
 Each multi-national compilation includes analysis arranged by country.
 Examples include:

 Westlaw - Practical Law: